Battle of Fehrbellin: Battle

 The Swedish commander, Wrangel, found himself hemmed in by a destroyed bridge over the Rhin river by the town of Fehrbellin.
 Impassable marshes on both flanks left Wrangel little choice but to give battle south of the nearby village of Hakenberg while his engineers repaired the span.

 A total of 6,000–7,000 Brandenburgers with 13 cannons faced 7,000 Swedes with 28 guns.
 Wrangel omitted to secure the surrounding heights, and Frederick William and Derfflinger, by placing their guns on a series of low hills to his left while the Swedes had only swamps to their flanks and a river behind them, gained a decisive tactical advantage.

 These guns opened fire around noon on the 18th and caused heavy casualties on the Swedish right flank.
 Wrangel, now fully aware of the threat, attempted several times to wrest control of the hills but was stopped each time by the Brandenburgian cavalry.
-This continued for some hours until Frederick William had his main attack press the right flank of the Swedes, eventually causing their cavalry to flee, thereby exposing their Dalwig Guard infantry to a flank attack led by Prince Frederick II of Hesse-Homburg.
-The Brandenburgian cavalry then turned and routed a regiment of Swedish infantry.
+This continued for some hours until Frederick William had his main attack press the right flank of the Swedes, eventually causing their cavalry to flee.
+The Brandenburgian cavalry, led by Prince Frederick II of Hesse-Homburg, then turned and routed the now unprotected Swedish infantry, a brigade of Generalmajor Henrik von Delwig.
 The Swedish right however had held up long enough though for the Fehrbellin bridge to be repaired and Wrangel was able to get a large portion of his army across before darkness fell.
 Frederick William rejected all his officers' suggestions to shell the town.

 The Brandenburg troops lost about 500 men.
 Wrangel's forces lost slightly more than the Brandenburgers but it is unclear exactly how many.
 The Swedish infantry under Delwig lost 300–400 men alone, with 200 additional losses mostly attributed to the cavalry.
 All in all, the Swedes had lost about 500–600 killed, wounded and captured in the battle Wrangel lost many more in the coming days' retreat due to the pursuit of Brandenburg troops and the wrath of local peasants, some of whom still remembered the Swedes' atrocities during the Thirty Years' War.
-Of the 1,200 Dalwig Guards, all but 20 were killed or captured.
+Of the 1,200 Delwig brigade, all but 20 were killed or captured.
 Near Wittstock alone, some 300 Swedes and their officers were slain by peasant raiders.
-Raiding parties, desertion, and starvation meant that, by July 2, every last Swedish soldier in the Mark had retreated or been killed or captured.
+On top of the battle losses, raiding parties, desertion, and starvation meant that, by July 2, there were no more Swedish soldiers in the Mark.